-6.20.4 Guidance Regarding FIRM Graphic and Database Standards
+6.20.4 Guidance Regarding FIRM Graphic and Database Standards reducing the hazard from the base flood.

 This subsection presents guidance on how to depict flood hazard information associated with non-accredited flood-control structures.
 The Zone D flood hazard zone designation, with a zone subtype defined as "Area with Undetermined Flood Hazard Due to Non-Accredited Levee System" should be used for the Zone D flood hazard area on the landward side of the non-accredited levee.
 For FIRMs developed using the current standards, the Project Team will apply the detailed specifications summarized in FEMA FIRM Panel Technical Reference.